 Using DataHub scripting (Gamma scripts),

-Using OPC UA (coming soon),
+Using the DataHub OPC UA Historical Access interface (coming soon),

 Or, you can read the history files directly.
 The data file format is very simple.
 Anybody could write a tool to read these files.